What Is The IRS Fresh Start Program?

-The Fresh Start Initiative is not a single resolution strategy, like an Installment Agreement of Offer-in-Compromise.
+The Fresh Start Program is not a single resolution strategy, like an Installment Agreement or Offer-in-Compromise.
 Rather, it’s a series of changes implemented by the IRS to provide back taxes help for taxpayers.

 Navigating the changes brought about by the program can be a bit challenging to those without a background in taxation.
 Fortunately, the team at Boxelder Consulting is here to help.

 We can show you how to take advantage of the Fresh Start tax relief program by cutting through the red tape and recommending the most advantageous tax strategies for you.
-Our team of licensed professionals have decades of combined experience successfully leveraging the Fresh Start tax initiative for thousands of individual clients and small businesses.
-Call today for immediate tax relief help or keep reading to learn more about Fresh Start.
+The Fresh Start Program comprises four major changes in IRS policy, offering great opportunities for back tax assistance that you can use to your advantage:

-The Fresh Start Initiative improves conditions for taxpayers by raising the threshold for IRS tax liens from $5,000 to $10,000.
-This provides taxpayers with some essential breathing room, but it’s important to remember that the IRS can still take other action to collect — such as a wage garnishment — before the $10,000 threshold is reached
+The Fresh Start Program improves conditions for taxpayers by raising the threshold for IRS tax liens from $5,000 to $10,000.
+This provides taxpayers with some essential breathing room, but it’s important to remember that the IRS can still take other action to collect — such as a wage garnishment — before the $10,000 threshold is reached.

 In addition to a higher threshold, the IRS has also offered greater access to lien relief.
 Upon request by taxpayers, liens can be removed once the full payment has been received.
 In some cases, taxpayers may be eligible for lien relief when they’ve made progress toward full payment.
 The IRS has also improved the turnaround time for review of lien relief requests.

-- it offers greater access to tax lien relief, and
+- It expands access to tax lien relief.

-- it provides relief from some tax penalties.
+- The IRS Fresh Start Program provides relief from some tax penalties.

-- Finally, the IRS can still initiate other collection actions prior to a debt of $10,000
+- However, the IRS can still initiate other collection actions prior to a debt of $10,000

 Now, if an individual or business taxpayer owes no more than $50,000, that taxpayer can automatically qualify for an installment agreement.
 However, the timetable for the payment plan can not expand past 72 months, or six years.

-- The Fresh Start Initiative allows access to installment agreements for those who owe no more than $50,000
+- The Fresh Start Program allows access to installment agreements for those who owe no more than $50,000

 - The Installment agreement cannot last longer than 72 months.